s-suresh-kumar/recipe-api/README.md

 - Please provide instructions to run the API
 - Please provide example requests
 - Unit tests are welcome, but not required for assessment

+### Implementation

+  - The API is implemented n JAVA using Spring Boot Frame work.

+### How-To-Run

+  - The easiest way to run this API, is to clone the code to your local machine, open the pom.xml using intelliJ IDE and run the application.
+The API uses localhost & port 8080.
+You may also want to modify the mysql password in application.properties file.
+If need be you can change the port other than 8080.
+The swagger documentation is provided here in openapi.yaml in yaml format and openapi.md in markdown format.
+There are end points to seed and clear the data.
+Otherwise the implementation of the app just captures the MVP outlined in the above requirements.

+### Example Requests

+  - Can be inferred from the swagger documentation openapi.yaml / openapi.md

+### Future Extension

+  - Would have loved to add some unit tests, MockMVC / Mockito test.
+Because of lack of time I did not.
+  - Would have loved to add proper customer error/exception handling.
+Did not add because of lack of time.
+  Given more time I would definitely work on them
+  - Explore the possibility of adding user authorization/authentication etc., - may for a future time.